owid/notebooks/README.md

-# Our World In Data Jupyter Notebooks
+# Our World In Data Scripts & Notebooks

-This repository contains Jupyter notebooks created at Our World In Data.
+This repository contains scripts and notebooks used by the team at Our World In Data.

+⚠️ **Scripts and notebooks here are created by many different team members and for different purposes.
+The standards of quality inside each project will vary a lot in terms of code, data management, project architecture, etc.**

 The folder structure is sorted by author first, then by project.
-Jupyter notebooks in here are created for different purposes and thus to different standards of quality.
-The readme in every individual folder will tell you more.
+Some individual folders contain README files for more information.

-See below how to install a local setup for running these notebooks.
+See below how to install a local setup for running the notebooks.

 To run and modify these notebooks from your browser, one of the easiest ways is using [Nextjournal.com](https://github.nextjournal.com/).
 Just open the This repository in nextjournal by [clicking this link](https://github.nextjournal.com/owid/notebooks/tree/main).